Plane Failsafe Function¶

 Short failsafe action (Plane:FS_SHORT_ACTN)¶

 The action to take on a short (FS_SHORT_TIMEOUT seconds) failsafe event in AUTO, GUIDED or LOITER modes.
-A short failsafe event in stabilization modes will always cause a change to CIRCLE mode.
+A short failsafe event in plane stabilization modes will always cause a change to CIRCLE mode, or to QLAND or QRTL, dependent upon which Q_OPTION is selected), in Quadplane stabilization modes.
 In AUTO mode you can choose whether it will RTL (ReturnToLaunch) or continue with the mission.
 If FS_SHORT_ACTN is 0 then it will continue with the mission, if it is 1 then it will enter CIRCLE mode, and then enter RTL if the failsafe condition persists for FS_LONG_TIMEOUT seconds.

 Long failsafe action (Plane:FS_LONG_ACTN)¶

 The action to take on a long (FS_LONG_TIMEOUT second) failsafe event in AUTO, GUIDED or LOITER modes.
-A long failsafe event in stabilization modes will always cause an RTL (ReturnToLaunch).
+A long failsafe event in plane stabilization modes will always cause an RTL (ReturnToLaunch) or a QLAND or QRTL, dependent upon which Q_OPTION is selected), if in copter stabilization modes in a Quadplane.
 In AUTO modes you can choose whether it will RTL or continue with the mission.
 If FS_LONG_ACTN is 0 then it will continue with the mission, if it is 1 then it will enter RTL mode.
 Note that if FS_SHORT_ACTN is 1, then the aircraft will enter CIRCLE mode after FS_SHORT_TIMEOUT seconds of failsafe, and will always enter RTL after FS_LONG_TIMEOUT seconds of failsafe, regardless of the FS_LONG_ACTN setting.

 Failsafe battery voltage (Plane:FS_BATT_VOLTAGE)¶